 Fraser Island Barges have two ferries that depart from River Heads which is about 20 minutes out of Hervey Bay.
 One lands on the island at Wanggoolba Creek and the other at Kingfisher Bay.
+Both of these are on the west side of the island.
 The trip takes 30 – 45 minutes.
-The cost is $165 return per vehicle with up to three adults.
+The cost is $175 return per vehicle with up to three adults and $199 during peak dates.

-The Manta Ray departs from Inskip Point at Rainbow Beach and lands on Hook Point.
+The Manta Ray departs from Inskip Point at Rainbow Beach and lands on Hook Point, which is the most southern tip of the island.
 It takes about 10 minutes and the cost is about $120 return per vehicle.

-There are options for fenced and unfenced camping on the Island.
 The unfenced is generally bush camping with no amenities.
-If you are concerned about the Dingoes or have children, a fenced campground is your best option.
+If you are concerned about the dingoes or have children, a fenced campground is your best option.

 Fenced Camping is available at Central Station, Waddy Point, Dundubara and Lake Boomanjin.
 These campsites have amenities, coin-operated showers and toilets.
 They also have timber picnic tables and seats at each campsite.